Achilles and Patroclus: Shakespeare

 William Shakespeare's play Troilus and Cressida portrays Achilles and Patroclus as lovers in the eyes of the Greeks.
 Achilles' decision to spend his days in his tent with Patroclus is seen by Odysseus (called Ulysses in the play) and many other Greeks as the chief reason for anxiety about Troy.

 Modern Era

 Troy (2004)

 The film Troy presented Patroclus as a younger relative of Achilles, without any romantic or sexual aspects.
 (In the Iliad, it is explicitly stated that Patroclus was the older and more responsible of the two.)
 The film presents the pair as cousins and is one of the main modern inspirations for reading the pair as close relatives.
 It justifies their bond as arising from kinship and guardianship rather than friendship.
 According to historian Cezary Kucewicz, this is a departure from previous interpretations of the pair as either close comrades or lovers.
-Achilles and Patroclus were related in original tellings via Aegina, a nymph, but not portrayed as relatives.
+Although Achilles and Patroclus were related in original tellings via Aegina, a nymph, ancient sources rarely emphasised this.
 In an uncommon variant of the myth attributed to the poet Hesiod, the pair are portrayed as direct cousins via their fathers, Menoetius and Peleus.